Skip to main content.

 We might similarly come to understand history as a quilt—as Brown strongly implies and as our project team has literally fabricated.
 But our work—and now I speak as a "we" in the general sense, on behalf of scholars of data visualization and those who design them—is far from complete.
 Consider the surprise that greeted me—along with no small degree of pleasure—upon discovering that a quilt created by Loretta Pettway, one of the Gee's Bend quilters, graces the cover of Edward Tufte's most recent book, Seeing with Fresh Eyes(2020).
 More than merely a compelling image—"unorthodox, fresh, amazing" is the extent of how Tufte describes it in the text—we must learn to see Pettaway's quilt, like Peabody's chart, as a system of knowledge making.These two systems of knowledge-making, moreover, helpfully converge.
 Both employ shape and color in order to represent and recall past events: the quilts in order commemorate a community's ancestors and their stories; and the charts, as we have learned, in order to craft new narratives about the nation's defining historical events.
 Both also rely upon sense perception—and more specifically, the tactile experiences of the body—in order to assimilate visual display into knowledge.
 Whether enveloping oneself in a quilt, or gathering together around a mural chart, the result is a more immersive encounter with the object—and with the events of the past that the object seeks to commemorate, on the one hand; or on the other, convey.

-As Brown reminds us with respect to the quilts, these artifacts are "illustrative of a particular way of seeing, of ordering the world."We might extend this assertion to data visualization.
-Indeed, the images and interactions that we create reflect our own ways of seeing and ordering the world.
+Barkley-Brown reminds us that these quilts are "illustrative of a particular way of seeing, of ordering the world."We might extend this assertion to data visualization.
+The images and interactions that we create reflect our own ways of seeing and ordering the world.
 This fact does not invalidate the insights that they prompt, or the knowledge that they help us to acquire.
 On the contrary, it informs the knowledge that any particular visualization helps bring to light.
 With a wider awareness of the multiple ways of seeing the world, and a wider range of methods for ordering its data, we can enrich the basis of what we presently know, and—as Peabody envisioned—open up new possibilities for future knowledge.

 Finally, we might employ Peabody's data creations—both the textbooks and workbooks that are preserved in the archive, and the mural charts that are not—in order to reflect upon the range of labor that is involved in knowledge work, and the range of people who perform it.
-How might we value the full range of labor that contributes to the creation of any particular visualization?
-How might we honor all of those we rely upon to perform this work?
-And how might we ensure that their contributions are no longer erased from history?
-Here, once again, Peabody's visual method becomes valuable.
-Because it authorizes us as viewers, as students, and as scholars, to fill in the details of the stories that we can only perceive in the abstract.
+As we move into the final chapter of this book, which centers on the charts that W.E.B.
+Du Bois and his students designed for the 1900 Paris Exposition, we will continue to explore how we might value the full range of labor that contributes to the creation of data visualizations, how we might honor all of those we rely upon to perform this work, and how we might ensure that their contributions are no longer erased from history.
+As we move forward in time, Peabody's visual method becomes valuable once again, because it authorizes us as viewers, as students, as designers, and as researchers, to fill in the details of the stories that we can only perceive in the abstract.
 Peabody's hope, which we might carry forward, is that when presented with the outlines of history, we might take it upon ourselves to color them in.

 Play